-At March 31, 2012, the Company has aggregate net operating loss carryforwards in the U.S. for federal and state income tax purposes of approximately \$620 million and \$329 million, respectively, which expire in the years ending March 31, 2013 through 2032.
-Also included in the U.S. net operating losses is \$3.7 million of acquired losses from Power Quality Systems, Inc. Of this amount, \$52.3 million results from excess tax deductions from stock option exercised in 2006 through 2012.
+At March 31, 2013, the Company has aggregate net operating loss carryforwards in the U.S. for federal and state income tax purposes of approximately \$664.0 million and \$292.0 million, respectively, which expire in the years ending March 31, 2014 through 2033.
+Included in the U.S. net operating losses of \$664.0 million is \$3.7 million of acquired losses from Power Quality Systems, Inc. and \$52.4 million from excess tax deductions from stock option exercised in 2006 through 2013.
 Pursuant to the guidance on accounting for stock-based compensation, the deferred tax asset relating to excess tax benefits from these exercises was not recognized for financial statement purposes.
 The future benefit from these deductions will be recorded as a credit to additional paid-in capital when realized.
-Research and development and other tax credit carryforwards amounting to approximately \$7.4 million and \$2.8 million are available to offset federal and state income taxes, respectively, and will expire in the years ending March 31, 2013 through 2032.
+Research and development and other tax credit carryforwards amounting to approximately \$8.1 million and \$3.2 million are available to offset federal and state income taxes, respectively, and will expire in the years ending March 31, 2014 through 2033.

-At March 31, 2012, the Company has aggregate net operating loss carryforwards for its Austrian operation of approximately \$67.0 million which can be carried forward indefinitely subject to certain annual limitations.
-AMSC China incurred a net operating loss of \$13.8 million for the year ended March 31, 2012 which can be carried forward for five years.
+At March 31, 2013, the Company has aggregate net operating loss carryforwards for its Austrian operation of approximately \$64.4 million which can be carried forward indefinitely subject to certain annual limitations.
+AMSC China incurred net operating losses of \$5.4 million and \$13.8 million for the years ended March 31, 2013 and 2012, respectively, each of which can be carried forward for five years.
 Also the Company had immaterial amounts of current and net operating loss carryforwards for its other foreign operations which can be carried forward indefinitely.